Book project, Plato and Aristotle on Motivation and Agency (in progress).

-Crafting Race in Plato and Aristotle (co-edited with John Proios)
+Crafting Race in Plato and Aristotle (co-edited with John Proios), under contract with Oxford University Press.

 You can learn more about this project here.